flutter/website/src/docs/get-started/web.md

 $ flutter build web
 ```

+## Explanation

-The rest of this page breaks this process down
+The remaining sections of this page explain each of these steps in detail.
-into individual steps.

-## Download the Flutter SDK
+### Download the Flutter SDK

-Currently, you need either the master or dev channel of the Flutter SDK
+Currently, you need either the master or dev channel of the Flutter SDK for web
-for web support.
-Assuming that you already have the
-`flutter` tool installed, run the following commands
+support.
+Assuming that you already have the `flutter` tool installed, run the
-to install the latest version from the dev channel:
+following commands to install the latest version from the dev channel:

 ```terminal
 $ flutter channel dev
 $ flutter upgrade
 ```

-The `flutter upgrade` command silently fails
-when "origin" points to a personal fork.
+The `flutter upgrade` command silently fails when `origin` points to a personal
-To validate that "origin" points to the
-"flutter/flutter" repo, enter the following:
+fork.
+To validate that `origin` points to the "flutter/flutter" repo, run the
+following commands in the root directory of your local copy of the "flutter/flutter" repo:

 ```terminal
 $ cd <inside local copy of the flutter/flutter repo>